turicas/rows/docs/index.md

 some data and the only answer was `UnicodeDecodeError`?
 So, [rows][rows] was custom made for you - run `pip install rows` and be happy! :-)

+The library is officialy supported on Python versions 2.7, 3.5 and 3.6 (but may work on other versions too).

 > Note: if you're using [rows][rows] in some project please [tell
 > us][rows-issue-103]! :-)